Decoherence-free subspaces in the noisy dynamics of discrete-step quantum walks in a photonic lattice: Edge dynamics

 At short times, the initial condition $p_{L}\left(0\right)=1$ dominates, exponentially decreasing the occupation of the edge state.
-At later times, the edge-state population is determined by the dynamics of the bulk modes, appearing here in the term $p_{L+1}(M)$.
+At later times, the edge-state population is determined by the dynamics of the bulk modes, whose effect appears here through the term $p_{L+1}(M)$.
 This behavior was anticipated in Ref.~\cite{rieder_localization_2018} where the decay of the edge state population was found to be exponential for dipersive bulk bands, and power-law for flat bands.
-Equation~\eqref{eq:returnFinal} allows understanding this connection in an explicit form.
+Equation~\eqref{eq:returnFinal} allows understanding qualitatively this connection in an explicit form: the term $p_{L+1}\left(M\right)$ determines the subsequent decay and we expect its evolution to strongly depend on the bulk dispersion.

-Interestingly, this result shows that the measurement of the decay of the edge states can be used to indirectly detect the bulk states dynamics experimentally.
-The connection between the edge site $L$ dynamics and the bulk modes is experimentally studied in Fig.~\ref{fig:ReturnProbExpt}.
-The considered lattice has $N = 44$ sites, it displays two bulk flat bands and edge states fully localized at the edge sites in one of its gaps.
+The connection between the edge site $L$ dynamics and the bulk modes is experimentally studied in Fig.~\ref{fig:ReturnProbExpt}(b)-(d).
+The considered lattice has $N = 44$ sites.
 The left edge site is initially populated ($p_{L}(0)=1$) and the return probability $ p_L(M) $ is measured and averaged over 100 noise realizations ($\tau_m$ sampled from a normal distribution with zero mean, $\overline{\tau}_{m}=0$ and $\overline{\tau_{m}\tau_{m^{\prime}}} = \sigma^{2}\delta_{m,m^{\prime}}$).
-In the absence of noise (red dots in Fig.~\ref{fig:ReturnProbExpt}), the occupation probability is close to one up to 80 steps.
-At that time step, the amplifier gain decreases and losses are no longer compensated.
-In the presence of noise with amplitude $\sigma=0.12\pi$ the return probability (green and blue dots) decays exponentially at short times, followed by a crossover to a polynomial decay.
+In the absence of noise (Fig.~\ref{fig:ReturnProbExpt}(b) and red dots in~(d)), the occupation probability of the edge site is close to one up to 70 steps.
+At that time step, the amplifier gain in the fiber rings decreases and losses are no longer compensated.
+In the presence of stroboscopic noise with amplitude $\sigma=0.12\pi$ the return probability (blue dots in Fig.~\ref{fig:ReturnProbExpt}(d)) decays exponentially at short times, followed by a crossover to a polynomial decay after roughly 8-10 steps.
 This slowing-down arises from the dynamics of localized modes in the bulk flat bands.
-This behavior is observed for both stroboscopic noise and random noise, and closely matches the numerical return probabilities (black solid lines) obtained from the master equation.
+This behavior is observed also for random noise (green dots).
+It closely matches the numerical return probabilities (blue solid lines obtained from the master equation, and it is significantly different from the exponential decay $e^{-\sigma^2 M}$ we would expect for the employed value of noise (gray dashed line).

+Along with the decay of the occupation probability of the edge site, we observe an increase of the occupation of sites $j=2$ and $j=3$ (blue squares and triangles, respectively, in Fig.~\ref{fig:ReturnProbExpt}(d)) for the first 10-20 time steps and then a polynomial decrease.
+Subsequent sites further in the bulk are expected to display similar dynamics, with a maximum occupation happening later in time step as we go deeper into the bulk.